elwali10/elwalikarkoub/content/docs/curlconnectivity.md

 - Linux
 ---

-I have had situations where I needed to check teh connectivity using telnet but the server did not have it installed not it could be a possiblity to do so.
-Founded that it can be only using curl:
+I have had situations where I needed to check the connectivity using telnet but the server did not have it installed nor the possiblity to do so.
+I've found that it can be achieved using only curl:

 `curl -vv telnet://serverIP:port`